Abdullah2020/DeepRacer-Student-League-Track-Waypoints-Visualization/README.md

 ## Usage

 To run the notebook, open it in a Jupyter environment and execute the code cells.
-The main function, `track_show()`, visualizes the track waypoints, allowing you to analyze the track layout.
+The main function, `track_display()`, visualizes the track waypoints, allowing you to analyze the track layout.

 ## Sample Output